eunomia-bpf/GPTtrace/README.md

                         `GPTTRACE_ACCESS_TOKEN`
 ```

+Note that the `GPTtrace` tool now is not a complete toolset, and it is not recommended to use it in production.
+We are working to make it more stable and complete!

 ### First: login to ChatGPT

 - get the `Conversion ID` from ChatGPT, and then set it to the environment variable `GPTTRACE_CONV_UUID` or use the `-u` option.
 The `Conversion ID` is the last part of the URL of the conversation, for example, the `Conversion ID` of `https://chat.openai.com/conv/1a2b3c4d-0000-0000-0000-1k2l3m4n5o6p` is `1a2b3c4d-0000-0000-0000-1k2l3m4n5o6p`(example, not usable).